Sales 855.945.7921 | Support 888.277.8514 |

 Year-end processing is already overwhelming for most payroll and HR professionals.
 A unified payroll and HR solution can help you proactively handle W-2 errors to avoid extra stress during this time of year.
 Here are a few benefits of using an all-in-one payroll and HR platform:

-2. Data sync between payroll, HR, attendance, and more, so information is always accurate and up-to-date.
+• Data syncs between payroll, HR, attendance, and more, so information is always accurate and up-to-date.

-Some payroll providers offer a W-2 error checking algorithm.
+Some payroll providers offer a W-2 error-checking algorithm.
 This tool can be a significant timesaver, especially during year-end processing.
-It provides a powerful and intuitive engine that checks your W-2 information against the federal database, alerting you to potential errors before they are in your employees’ hands.
+It provides a powerful and intuitive engine that checks your W-2 information against the federal database, alerting you to potential errors before they reach your employees.
 Remember, a proactive approach is always better than a reactive one.

 How APS Can Help You Avoid W-2 Errors